random998/bachelors_project/README.md

 12. look at C open source web poker implementation and compare with my own!
 Incorporate parts of the code if feasible.
 13. look at source code of dark forest zk game, note how they "did things", especially how they implemented the debugging console.
 14. ui improvements: more intuitive!
 15. bug report: After the first player does the first action, all players have to do actions at the same time, is this intended?
 16. bug report: no cards are being displayed!
+FIXED
+17. Add code smell analysis and tools like in sopra.

 Bachelors thesis: Scope: Improved Efficient ZK Poker protocol + implementation
 1. Improved secure shuffling protocol.